Spin Squeezing with Magnetic Dipoles: Spin Control and Mean-Field Interaction

 A prerequisite for useful spin squeezing is a high degree of coherence, or equivalently a ferromagentic ordering of the constituent spins.
 In particular, with a dipolar XY interaction, squeezing is achievable with states prepared near the ferromagnetic ground state \cite{block_scalable_2024,bornet_scalable_2023}.
 Thus, by probing the dynamics of its coherence, we validate that our system can spin squeeze via an XY model.
 For no interaction, noise in the classical control field will limit the lifetime of a spin-polarized state, representing the upper bound of our coherence.
 We implement an interaction decoupling WAHUHA + spin echo pulse sequence \cite{choi_robust_2020} and report a $T_2$ of $\qty{6.0(2)}{s}$ (see Methods, Fig. \ref{fig:latticeloss}a).
 Next, we exclusively decouple frequency fluctuations using spin echo pulses and compute the Ramsey contrast $C\equiv \frac{\langle|\hat{S}|\rangle}{N/2}$, which depends on both the presence of the interaction and density (Fig. \ref{fig:mean}b).
 We expect that for stochastic and dilute fillings of the optical lattice, the interaction inhomogeneity will cause the coherence to rapidly decay.
 At higher densities, the interaction is sufficiently homogeneous to force the atoms to all precess together resulting in long-lived coherence \cite{kwasigroch_synchronization_2017}.
 For a dataset with a lower atom number ($N=85$) and lower filling ($\sim 20\%$) (orange curve), we observe rapid decay out to \qty{.5}{s}, about one interaction time.
 For a cloud of $N=1000$ atoms (blue curve), two regimes are present in the decay of $C$: first, for times less than \qty{.2}{s}, a rapid relaxation that we attribute to local equilibration from the interaction, dominated by finite filling and edge effects; and second, a plateau in the coherence, where the system maintains ferromagnetic order over time scales of $1/J_{\perp}$, with the contrast decaying principally due to the generation of antisqueezing as predicted in DTWA.
+The rapid relaxation comes from the proliferation of finite momentum spin waves during equilibration.
+However, recent work has shown that these decouple from the dynamics of the zero momentum spin waves that we expect to generate squeezing and preserve coherence \cite{roscilde_entangling_2023}.